 I’m referring, of course, to the The Chronicles of Narnia.
 You’ve heard about the series.
 Hollywood’s currently pushing it as a worthwhile end to your cash and time, so that means we’ve all heard about it.
 I read the books as a child, and I recently re-read them again in preparation for the debut of Prince Caspian this weekend and because I don’t have my cable hooked up in my new place yet.
 The stories aren’t why I dig Lewis, really, but I’ll be forever indebted to him for the image of a single, ever-lighted lamppost in the middle of a snowy wood.
 And for the phrase, “always winter, never Christmas.”

-Anyway, Lewis’ life was completely Oxford, but all those bits of environment and influence and genetics that Voltron together to form who we are congealed for him in Belfast, Northern Ireland, where he was born and spent the first decade and a half or so of his life.
+Lewis’s life was completely Oxford, but all those bits of environment and influence and genetics that Voltron together to form who we are congealed for him in Belfast, Northern Ireland, where he was born and spent the first decade and a half or so of his life.
 Once I knew I was Ireland-bound, I figured that there had to be something C.S.
-Lewish there for me to see that proudly touted his Irish origin.
+Lewish there for me to see.

 First, a square cement border on the pavement takes care, more or less, of all the factual information that one usual gets with a statue dedicated to someone famous.
 One side of the square gives the name of the statue.
 Another gives his name as “C.S.
-‘Jack’ Lewis – Ulsterman”, inexplicably taking pains to include his nickname and county of origin, but not spelling out his initials.
+‘Jack’ Lewis – Ulsterman."
 A third side offers both the date of his birth and the date of his acceptance of Christianity.
-And the last side predicate nominatives him (writer, scholar, teacher, Christian), so that you don’t mistake him for the other C.S.
-Lewis.
+And the last side predicate nominatives him (writer, scholar, teacher, Christian).

-Next, on the back of the aforementioned bronze wardrobe, on either side of a small lion’s head (I know, I know, Aslan) near the top, are not just one, but two explanations, a literal one and a metaphorical one.
+Next, on the back of the aforementioned bronze wardrobe, on either side of a small Aslan's head near the top, are two explanations, a literal one and a metaphorical one.
 The former is headlined “The Searcher” and reads:

 “The Searcher is based on a literary character called Digory Kirke created by C.S.
 Lewis.
 In the Magician’s Nephew it was Digory who made the wardrobe from a beautiful apple tree that had magical properties, which helped open a doorway to Narnia and Aslan.”